CanteenPowered/mvm-inspect-patch/README.md

 ## WARNING
-This script is going to patch your TF2 client.
+This program is going to patch your TF2 client.
 Connecting to VAC-secured servers with a modified client can get you VAC banned.
 It probably won't happen, but it could.
 I am not responsible for any damages done to your computer or Steam account.
 Read more: https://help.steampowered.com/en/faqs/view/571A-97DA-70E9-FF74

-## Usage
+## Building
-`python3 mvm-inspect-patch.py <path-to-tf2-installation>`
+With Visual Studio installed, run `build.bat`

 ## License
 [MIT](/LICENSE)